ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 Moyamoya disease

-• idiopathic with possible inherited abnormality (several mutations already described)
+• idiopathic with possible inherited abnormalities (several mutations have already been described)

 • known inherited disorders associated with moyamoya angiopathy (e.g., Grange syndrome, ACTA2 mutations, etc.)